TritonDataCenter/manta-nfs/README.md

     minute (60 seconds).
 If files are updated regularly (e.g. log files) then it might make sense to increase the timeout to reduce writeback traffic, but this also increases the window in which data only exists in the local cache.
-The maximum number of parallel writebacks defaults to 5.
+The number of parallel writebacks defaults to 2.
+That is, if there are multiple dirty files to writeback, two at a time will be written back.

     The cache size is not a hard limit.
 It is possible for more space to be used than is configured.
 For example, if an object is larger than the